Experiencing a pandemic can be very unsettling and have a negative impact on someone's mental health, both in the short and longer term.

 - Providing psychological care to patients and their families - In addition to the changing nature of work, staff may also be dealing with patient deaths, as well as dealing with sick and/or dying family members and friends.
 Practitioner psychologists can help employers understand how frontline staff manage patient and family fears and concerns.
 Organisations may want to speak to and prepare their chaplains and counselling services as they will have a key role in supporting staff.

-In this phase, staff will experience recovery and, in some cases, potentially the long-term psychological impacts of the outbreak.
+In this phase, staff will experience recovery and, in some cases, potentially the long-term psychological impacts of the continuing.
 Having time to reflect, some individuals may experience a sense of regret over what they ‘should’ have done differently and shame or guilt.

 To restore and maintain staff wellbeing during this period, as organisations start to recover and consider what the new ‘business as usual’ will become, employers should consider: